 How to prevent it?

-Parents of at-risk kids may opt for a preventative drug which involves a monthly injection of RSV antibodies during peak RSV season.
+Parents of at-risk kids may opt for a preventative drug which involves a monthly injection of RSV antibodies during peak RSV infection season.

 Regardless of your child’s risk level or western medicine precautions, be sure to follow your standard wellness routine for cold/flu including Vitamin D, C, probiotics, and anti-viral herbs such as echinacea and astragalus or your favorite Chinese herbal formula.
 Speak to your practitioner to insure you’re using effective measures for your family.